hunterbridges/hunterbridges.github.com/_posts/2013-01-06-on-our-unfortunate-age-of-irony.md

 the old-guard world of journalism.
 To keep their jobs, all of them would be willing to sputter some bullshit about the latest “Call Me Maybe.”
 In my opinion, that is a fair compromise.
 The generations who say we have nothing to contribute are the people writing our paychecks.
+We want to have taste, we want to produce something meaningful, but it feels like the world is conspiring against us.

 <div align="center">〜</div>